-The full English version of this ESMP, as well as an executive summary in Bhutanese, shall be disclosed on the website of MoAF, BFL and WWF, Bhutan Program.
-Hard copies of the ESMP should also be available at the PA Management Office and at the PCU Office.
+The full English version of this ESMP, as well as an executive summary in Bhutanese, shall be disclosed on the websites of BFL, DoFPS, MoENR,WWF, and Bhutan Program.
+Hard copies of the ESMP should also be available at the PA Management Office and the PCU Office.
+The copies of ESMP will be shared with relevant local elected leaders for compliance.
+This ESMP has been prepared in a participatory manner with Gewog administration, sections head, and the Range Officer.

-9. Stakeholder Engagement Plan
+9.Stakeholder Engagement Plan